msimon-sigma/Ansible-SQLITE-Inventory/README.md

   use "table_host_vars" to set label of table to query, matches with be set as hostvar

-  Example with data from table *inputs.disk*
+  Example with var from table *inputs.disk*

 ```